 Commission Approves Outdoor Trail Projects for Federal Funding

-LINCOLN – The Nebraska Game and Parks Commission approved outdoor trail projects for 2016 federal funding through the Recreational Trail Program at its meeting Jan 14 in Lincoln.
+LINCOLN – The Nebraska Game and Parks Commission approved funding four outdoor trail projects for 2016 through the Recreational Trail Program at its meeting Jan 14 in Lincoln.

 Funding is provided by legislative apportionment authorized under the Federal Highway Administration.
 The approved projects are: